Toc Toc

 Toc Toc is a 2017 Spanish comedy film directed by Vicente Villanueva, starring Rossy de Palma, Paco León, Inma Cuevas, Oscar Martínez, Alexandra Jiménez, Adrián Lastra and Ana Rujas and distributed by Warner Bros.
 Pictures The film portrays a group of patients with obsessive–compulsive disorder (OCD).
-The film's title is a play on words in Spanish, with “toc” being both the onomatopoeia for “knock” and the abbreviation for OCD in Spanish (trastorno obsesivo compulsivo).
+The film's title is a play on words in Spanish, with toc being both the onomatopoeia for knocking and the abbreviation for OCD in Spanish (trastorno obsesivo compulsivo).
 It is the film adaptation of a French play by Laurent Baffie.

 The film was shown during the summer of 2018 as part of the Cine de Verano in Seville, Spain.

 The film is in Spanish with English subtitles.

 Plot

-The opening shows five people who manifest OCD in various ways and one person who has Tourette Syndrome.
+The opening shows five people who manifest OCD in various ways and one person who has Tourette syndrome.
 Blanca, who works in a research laboratory, has germ phobia and avoids touching people or surfaces.
 If unavoidable, she uses antibiotic wipes or washes her hands.
-Ana Maria has religious mania, with a compulsion to make the sign of the cross or touch an image of Jesus before leaving her house.
-She also has checking OCD, repeatedly checking the faucet, her keys, the stove, etc., before leaving the house.
+Ana Maria has scrupulosity, with a compulsion to make the sign of the cross or touch an image of Jesus before leaving her house.
+She also has checking OCD, repeatedly checking the faucet, her keys, the stove, and so on, before leaving the house.
 Emilio, a taxi driver, is an arithmomaniac with compulsive hoarding, who crunches numbers, creeping out his fares with calculations such as the number of sperm a man expels in his lifetime.
 He also hoards junk to his wife's exasperation.
 Otto, obsessed with symmetry, reorganizes objects around him and avoids stepping on lines and cracks.
 Lili has echolalia and palilalia repeating phrases others say as well as her own.
 Federico has motor tics, copropraxia and coprolalia, making obscene gestures and uttering vulgar phrases.

 Each thinks they have an appointment for a private session with Doctor Palomero, a famous psychologist, but arrives to find others have appointments at the same time and that the doctor is delayed.
 While gathered in the waiting room pending the doctor's arrival, they inevitably clash over each other's OCD manifestations, but must learn to tolerate each other.
 Blanca runs out of antibiotic wipes and is constantly retreating to the restroom to wash when someone brushes against her or she must touch an object someone else has touched.
 Blanca and Federico are the first to arrive, and she is alarmed when he shouts obscene phrases at her, believing Frederico is about to assault her.
-Emilio arrives to intervene, and Frederico explains his Tourette Syndrome, but Emilio becomes a nuisance himself when he mocks Ana Maria, counting the excessive number of times she must cross herself in reaction to Frederico's obscenities.
+Emilio arrives to intervene, and Frederico explains his Tourette syndrome, but Emilio becomes a nuisance himself when he mocks Ana Maria, counting the excessive number of times she must cross herself in reaction to Frederico's obscenities.
 Emilio also grows irritated by Lili's incessant parroting of everything everyone says to her.
 Otto will not walk on the striped patterned carpet without placing magazines under his feet or climbing over furniture to avoid stepping on lines.
 Otto (whose name is a palindrome) finds Lili's echolalia fascinating, since it appeals to his passion for symmetry.